-Montenegro: Construction of SHPPs to be banned7.
-December 2020. / SEE Energy News
+Montenegro: Construction of SHPPs to be banned, SEE Energy News

 All existing small hydropower plants’ concession agreements will be reviewed and revised by the new Government and it will permanently ban the construction of small hydropower plants (SHPP) in Montenegro, said Montenegrin Prime Minister-Designate Zdravko Krivokapic and he also announced amendments to the Energy Law.